peoplesconstitution/phoenix-constitution/constitution/article-01-rights-and-responsibilities.md

 1. **Dignity**
    Protection from discrimination, degradation, or systemic oppression, including but not limited to race, ethnicity, nationality, sex, gender identity, sexual orientation, religion, disability, or socioeconomic status.
-   *→ See also: Article II (Limits on State Action), Article XVII (Cultural and Ideological Diversity)*
+   *→ See also: Article II (Limits on State Action), Article XVII (Cultural and Ideological Diversity).*

+---

 2. **Safety**
    Freedom from violence, exploitation, environmental harm, neglect, and systemic danger.
+   This includes the right to self-defense and community defense against unlawful force, subject to the conditions, responsibilities, and limitations outlined in Article XVIII.
-   *→ See also: Article VIII (Emergency Powers), Article XII (Ecological Stewardship)*
+   *→ See also: Article VIII (Emergency Powers), Article XVIII (Arms and Militia), Article XII (Ecological Stewardship).*

-3. **Voice**
+---

+3. **Voice, Conscience, and Assembly**
+   The right to speak, publish, assemble, organize, believe, dissent, and advocate without governmental retaliation.

+   This includes:
+   - Freedom of expression, spoken, written, digital, or symbolic
+   - Freedom of the press and public information dissemination
+   - Freedom of peaceful assembly, protest, and association
+   - Freedom of religion, irreligion, spiritual practice, or philosophical belief
-   Freedom of expression, assembly, religion, association, and dissent without retaliation.
+   - Freedom of conscience and thought, without forced indoctrination

+   No person shall be compelled to speak against their conscience, punished for their belief, or silenced for their dissent within the bounds of lawful and peaceful conduct.

-   *→ See also: Article XIII (Transparency and Public Information), Article XVII (Diversity Protections)*
+   *→ See also: Article XIII (Transparency and Press Freedoms), Article VII (Democratic Tools).*

+---

 4. **Representation**
    Meaningful participation in the creation, shaping, and review of laws and policies that affect one’s life.